 Work Ordered Day

-It is the role of the Business Unit to contribute to the operation of the clubhouse and facilitate the running of our employment and education, housing, and some in-house training programs.
-Daily, the Business unit completed structured tasks that keep the clubhouse running and thriving, such as administration and reception, record keeping, data base management, fundraising, grant writing, marketing, accounting and financial management, to name a few.
+Daily, the Business unit completes structured tasks that keeps the clubhouse running and thriving.
+These include, administration and reception, record keeping, data base management, fundraising, grant writing, marketing, accounting and financial management, to name a few.
 Participation in the Business Unit offers an extensive amount of skill development opportunities.

 - Computer literacy

 - Accounting and Financial management and record keeping

 The Canefields Clubhouse Catering & Maintenance Unit, similar to the Business Unit, has their own structured tasks to complete each day.
 All of which keep the kitchen and entire unit running smoothly and safely.

 The Catering Unit is responsible for cooking and preparing all the food and beverages for Canefields Clubhouse members and staff.
 Even more significant is that they manage cleaning while also maintaining workplace health and safety in the Clubhouse.

 Each day members involved in the Catering Unit make small morning tea items and large lunch meals for everyone.
 All food prepared for lunches is made from fresh ingredients and made from scratch where possible.

 Each food item is sold at an affordable price to ensure all of our members have access to healthy, ‘home cooked’ meals.
 Involvement in the Catering Unit offers many skills that many members can transfer to their everyday lives.